-Most, if not all, international criminal law textbooks include chapters on individual criminal responsibility, in which conspiracy and joint criminal enterprise are discussed.
-Cassese 2008 has separate sections on both concepts, providing a thorough introduction to the contentious issues.
-Zahar and Sluiter 2008 includes a comprehensive chapter on JCE, but it discusses conspiracy (to commit genocide) more briefly.
+Most, if not all, international criminal law textbooks include chapters on individual criminal responsibility, in which conspiracy and joint criminal enterprise (JCE) are discussed.
+Cassese 2013 has separate sections on both concepts, providing a thorough introduction to the contentious issues.
+Cryer, et al. 2019 devotes an in-depth chapter to principles of liability with separate sections devoted to conspiracy and JCE.
+Guilfoyle 2016, primarily intended for students, gives a clear and concise overview of the elements of JCE, but discusses conspiracy more briefly.
 In addition to these general works, there is abundant scholarship on individual criminal responsibility.
 Concepts such as JCE and other common purpose liability forms are somewhat controversial and, therefore, widely discussed among international criminal lawyers and practitioners.
 Consequently, there are a number of comprehensive works solely focused on modes of liability.
 Nollkaemper and van der Wilt 2009, comprising contributions from a broad range of experts, shows that international crimes inevitably take place within a certain context or system, and therefore inherently imply some form of collective criminality.
-Boas, et al. 2007 is intended for the international criminal law practitioner, but it is very useful to nonpractitioners as well, especially to those looking for a less theoretical and a more case law–oriented discussion.
+De Hemptinne, et al. 2019 is a comprehensive collaboration with detailed chapters on all types of modes of liability.
 There are also a number of leading monographs on the subject that all include sections on conspiracy and JCE: Bantekas 2002 discusses the conspiracy concept elaborately, assuming an international humanitarian law perspective, Olásolo 2009 offers an in-depth comparison of different modes of liability, and van Sliedregt 2012 provides a detailed and comprehensive analysis of all forms of individual criminal responsibility.
 Ohlin 2009 is a contribution to a commentary on the UN Genocide Convention by Paula Gaeta, and it discusses conspiracy to commit genocide in international law.

 Bantekas, Ilias.
 Principles of Direct and Superior Responsibility in International Humanitarian Law.
 Manchester, UK: Juris, 2002.